 You’re young, hungry, and want to jumpstart your career.
-You don’t have much experience outside of classrooms, but you know you’ll need more than some grades and a degree to succeed in the marketplace.
+You don’t have much experience outside of classrooms, but you know you’ll need more than some grades and a degree to succeed in the marketplace and get hired faster.

 Here are a few very simple things you can do right now—today!—in less than an hour.
 Check these four things off your list, and you will be several steps ahead of your peers,—and, more importantly, ahead of where you were when the day began.

 It’s a hard truth, but email@example.com will get in the way of basic professional communication.